 Debate Korea Open (former Seoul Open)

-Dan Lahav, the chief adjudicator for Korea WUDC 2021, and Seokho Yoon, the organizing committee chairman, served as co-chief adjudicators for the 2018 Seoul Open, while deputy chief adjudicators included Steph White, a deputy adjudicator for Capetown WUDC 2019, Kyungmi Lee, a WUDC ESL finalist, and Sajid Khandaker, an ABP champion.
-In addition, numerous prominent debaters, including Jasmine Ho, deputy chief adjudicator for Thailand WUDC 2020, and Sooyoung Park, deputy chief adjudicator for Korea WUDC 2021, have served as adjudicators for the subsequent Debate Korea Open in 2019.
+Dan Lahav, the chief adjudicator of Korea WUDC 2021 and Seokho Yoon, the convenor of DKO, served as the co-chief adjudicator of 2018 Seoul Open.
+Steph White, the deputy chief adjudicator of Cape Town WUDC 2019, Kyungmi Lee, the finalist of the WUDC ESL, and Sajid Khandaker, the ABP champion, served as the deputy chief adjudicator panel.
+Since then, many prominent debaters have served as judges at the 2019 Debate Korea Open, including Jasmine Ho, the deputy chief adjudicator for Thailand WUDC 2020, and Sooyoung Park, the deputy chief adjudicator for Korea WUDC 2021.

 Please stay tuned for the upcoming Debate Korea Open!